AppliedMechanicsLab/ENGN0310/Homeworks/HW7_hk.md

 In the following we will derive the previous equation.

-Take the displacement field in a circular shaft of radius $a$ and length $L$ to be
+Take the displacement field in the  shaft  to be

 $$
 \begin{align}